 Dreamhaven Ranch is a 501(c)(3) organization governed by a board of directors.
-Learn about Terry Thayer, president and Susan Thayer, executive director, under the “Founders” section.
+Learn about Terry Thayer, Treasurer and Susan Thayer, Executive Director, under the “Founders” section.

 Linda Davidson-Gafford is a Human Resources Manager currently for the Women’s and Children’s Alliance in Boise, ID.
 Her long history in non-profit management and operations has provided her the opportunity to experience many different aspects of business and non-profit administration from a variety of roles within those agencies.
 Linda has a great love for coaching and development and is often inspired greatly by those who around her who achieve their personal or professional goals and begin to tap into their talents and gifts and experience life to its fullest.